apryakhin/legion.stanford.edu/tutorial01.md

 recursive Fibonacci computation, and a helper task for summing futures.
 Both the Fibonacci and sum tasks will return an integer value and therefore require a slightly modified registration call.
-Lines 82-86 show the `register_legion_task` calls for these tasks.
-For tasks which have non-void return types the `register_legion_task` is templated first on the return type (`int` in this case) followed by function pointer for the task.
+Lines 97 and 104 show the `preregister_task_variant` calls for these tasks.
+For tasks which have non-`void` return types the `preregister_task_variant` is templated first on the return type (`int` in this case) followed by function pointer for the task.

-The registration for the summation task on lines 84-86 also illustrates several new parameters which can be passed when registering a task with the Legion runtime.
+The registration for the summation task on lines 101-104 also illustrates several new parameters which can be passed when registering a task with the Legion runtime.
 First, Legion allows applications to register multiple, functionally equivalent _variants_ of a task.
-The fifth optional parameter to `register_legion_task` allows the application to specify the `VariantID` for the task.
+The optional third parameter to `preregister_task_variant` allows the application to specify the `VariantID` for the task.
 The default value is `AUTO_GENERATE_ID` which instructs the runtime to pick an un-used `VariantID` and return the chosen ID from the registration call.

-The sixth optional parameter to the `register_legion_task` is the `TaskConfigOptions` structure.
-This structure allows applications to specify certain static properties of tasks.
-In this example, we register the `sum_task` as being a _leaf_ task because it makes no Legion runtime calls in its implementation.
+A number of additional methods of `TaskVariantRegistrar` allow further customization of the task.
+In this example, we use `set_leaf(true)` to mark `sum_task` as being a _leaf_ task that makes no Legion runtime calls in its implementation.
 Knowing that the `sum_task` is a leaf task allows the Legion runtime to optimize the execution of the task.

-The seventh parameter to the `register_legion_task` is an optional string to use for naming the task.
-Legion will use the string in all warnings and error messages.
-If no string is specified, tasks are identified by their task ID.

 #### Command Line Arguments ####